sam3201/2048ConsoleEdition/README.md

 ### Introducing AIs:
 - Train an AI
 - Save and Load
+- After Each update to 2048ConsoleEdition
+      - if directory "Saved" exists: rm -rf "Saved" or delete "Saved" directory from main/

 ### BattleTheAi (GUI/CUI)
 - You Vs 2048 Ai CUI
 - You vs 2048 Ai w/ pygame?
 GUI